 Restoration: Indus De Luxe with ETA 2391 Movement

 I received this Indus De Luxe in a batch and I decided to restore it.
-It’s a front loader, that means that the bezel and crystal have to be removed to be able to lift the movement and dial out from the front.
+It’s a front loader, which means that the bezel and crystal have to be removed to be able to lift the movement and dial out from the front.
 The movement is an ETA 2391 with a mobile stud and 17 jewels.
 I’d estimate this Indus to be a 60s watch.

 I start by removing the power from the mainspring by moving and holding the click away from the ratchet wheel whilst letting the crown slip between the thumb and index finger.
 Then I remove the balance and the pallets.
 This is to avoid any damage caused when handling the wheel train later.

 I flip the movement over to the dial side to start with the motion work.
 This model has a cannon pinion with a driving wheel that drives the 3rd wheel.